 If tenants request repairs, they must put their request in writing to the landlord.

-The landlord will then have fifteen days to make any necessary repairs after receiving written notice from their tenant.
+- Sending notice – The landlord has fifteen days to make any necessary repairs after receiving written notice from the tenant.

 - The tenant no longer occupies the property.